Discovery garden at the Eurobodalla Botanic Garden

 Council has been engaged with this project for some time.
 Here's a summary of direct and indirect activities that have taken place so far:

-- Council calls for input by stakeholders on ideas for incorporating environmental education within the project.
+- Council calls for input from stakeholders on ideas for incorporating environmental education within the project.

 - Council and the NSW Department of Planning and Environment review 80% of the tender design documentation package received from Moir Landscape Architects.